Native American gaming

-The Foxwoods Resort Casino in Ledyard, Connecticut is one of the largest casinos in the world.
+The Foxwoods Resort Casino in Ledyard, Connecticut is one of the largest casinos in the world, and is owned by the Mashantucket Pequot Tribe.

 Native American gaming comprises casinos, bingo halls, slots halls and other gambling operations on Indian reservations or other tribal lands in the United States.
 Because these areas have tribal sovereignty, states have limited ability to forbid gambling there, as codified by the Indian Gaming Regulatory Act of 1988.
 As of 2024, there were 532 gambling operations run by 243 tribes, with a total annual revenue of $43.9 billion.

 History

-In the early 1970s, Russell and Helen Bryan, a married Chippewa couple living in a mobile home on Indian lands in northern Minnesota, received a property tax bill from the local county, Itasca County.
+In the early 1970s, Russell and Helen Bryan, a married Chippewa couple living in a mobile home on northern Minnesota's Leech Lake Indian Reservation, received a property tax bill from Itasca County, where their property resided.
 The Bryans had never received a property tax bill from the county before.
 Unwilling to pay it, they took the tax notice to local legal aid attorneys at Leech Lake Legal Services, who brought suit to challenge the tax in the state courts.
 The Bryans lost their case in the state district court, and they lost again on appeal in a unanimous decision by the Minnesota Supreme Court.
 They then sought review at the Supreme Court of the United States.
 The Supreme Court granted review, and in a sweeping and unanimous decision authored by Justice Brennan, the Supreme Court held not only that states do not have authority to tax Natives on their reservations, but that they also lack the authority to regulate Native activities on their reservations.
-Within a few years, enterprising Natives and tribes began to operate Indian bingo operations in numerous different locations around the United States.
+Within a few years, enterprising Natives and tribes began to operate bingo operations in numerous different locations around the United States.

 Under the leadership of Howard Tommie, the Seminole Tribe of Florida built a large high-stakes bingo building on their reservation near Fort Lauderdale, Florida.
 The tribe planned for the bingo hall to be open six days a week, contrary to Florida state law which only allows two days a week for bingo halls to be open, as well as going over the maximum limit of $100 jackpots.
 The law was enacted from the charity bingo limits set by Catholic Churches.
 The sheriff of Broward County, where the Native reservation lies, made arrests the minute the bingo hall opened, and the tribe sued the county (Seminole Tribe v.
 Butterworth), stating that Native tribes have sovereignty rights that are protected by the federal government from interference by state government.
 A District Court ruled in favor of the Natives, citing Chief Justice John Marshall in Worcester v.
 Georgia.